 The courses in this concentration have been designed to align with the State of Florida course requirements for reading specialist certification.
-Additionally, courses for the reading endorsement are included within this program.
+This program is a state approved program.

-Reading Concentration Courses Credit Hours
+Reading Concentration Courses

-EDU 546 Reading in the Content Area 3

-EDU 562 ESOL 1: Applied Linguistics 3

-EDU 602 Foundations in Reading 3

-EDU 605 Elementary Reading Assessment and Intervention on 3

-EDU 610 Secondary Literacy, Assessment, and Intervention on 3
+• EDU 546 - Reading in the Content Areas 3 credit hours • EDU 602 - Foundations in Reading 3 credit hours EDU 605 - Elementary Reading Assessment and Intervention 3 credit hours • EDU 610 - Secondary Literacy, Assessment and Intervention 3 credit hours EDU 612 - Language and Literacy 3 credit hours

-EDU 623 Psychology of Reading 3

-EDU 627 Literature for Children and Adolescents 3 EDU 629 Current Theory and Practice in Reading 3 EDU 632 Research Methods 3 EDU 645 Methods to Integrate Reading and Writing 3 EDU 658 Leadership in the Development of Reading Programs 3 EDU 673 Supervised Practicum in Reading 3 Total Hours 36 16-week cour ses
+- EDU 612 Language and Literacy EDU 623 Psychology of Reading - EDU 627 Literature for Children and Adolescents EDU 629 Current Theory and Practice in Reading - EDU 645 Methods to Integrate Reading and Writing - EDU 658 Leadership in the Development of Reading Programs - EDU 670 Action Research - EDU 673 Supervised Practicum in Reading

+16-week courses